astorguy/ngspicehlp_project/README.md

 Lightweight Python interface to ngspice

 # Movtivation
 [Ngspice](https://ngspice.sourceforge.io/) is an open source circuit simulator with a command line interface (CLI).
-It's natural to use Python as an inteface to the CLI, making it easier to access ngspice for advanced design analysis.
+It's natural to use Python to interact with the CLI, making it easier to use ngspice for advanced design analysis.

 There exists a simulator called [PySpice](https://github.com/PySpice-org/PySpice) which embeds ngspice through its API.
 Ngspice Helper, on the other hand, is a lightweight module that facilitates ngspice interaction.
 Simple classes and functions transparently create ngspice netlists and commands.
 You can launch multiple analyses and convert the results to [Pandas](https://pandas.pydata.org/) and [Numpy](https://numpy.org/), enabling downstream computation or plotting with [Matplotlib](https://matplotlib.org/).